Are you ready to expand your vision of what education can be?

-Families fill out the Deep Root Center member application and student members are asked to sign the community agreement, and member contract along with their parents.
-A staff person then reviews the specific terms agreed upon in the financial contract (and scholarship application) with the family.
+Families fill out the Deep Root Center trial period application and students are asked to sign the agreement, and trial member contract along with their parents.
+A staff person then reviews the specific terms agreed upon in the trial period financial contract (and fee reduction application) with the family.

 6. Daily Life at DRC:

-Members spend time here working on independent academic and hands–on creative pursuits, playing music, taking classes, or one-on-ones, and hanging out with their friends, Monday, Thursday, and Friday 8:30 AM – 3:30 PM.
+Members drop-in to work on independent academic and hands–on creative pursuits, play music, take classes, or one-on-ones, and hang out with their friends, Monday, Tuesday, Thursday, and Friday 8:30 AM – 3:30 PM.

-The classes and one-on-ones in Deep Root Center's schedule represent the interests of our students as well as staff members and volunteers.
-Youth are expected to choose a handful of classes, use DRC in a meaningful way, and attend the Center at least three - four days each week.
+Deep Root Center's schedule represents the interests of our members as well as staff members and volunteers.
+Youth are expected to choose a handful of classes, and use DRC in a meaningful way.

-The Seedlings Program follows a monthly theme to introduce new ideas and concepts, which are presented in an open, comfortable environment that engages all of the student's senses with imaginative, fun, and engrossing activities.
-Play and creativity are the backbone of this program.
+The Seedlings Program introduces new ideas and concepts in an open, comfortable environment that engage all of the young person's senses with imaginative, fun, and engrossing activities.
+Free play and creativity are the backbone of this program.

-DRC is a comfortable environment that provides an active and supportive multi-age social network.
-We are dedicated to providing a welcoming and supportive community for all who choose to be here.
+DRC is a comfortable environment that offers an active and supportive multi-age social network.
+We are dedicated to providing a welcoming and supportive environment for all who choose to be here.

 7. Evaluation of Trial Period and completion of Permanent Member Application